Peptides Vietnam LogoPeptides Vietnam

 Notes from Ho Chi Minh City

-NAD+ is one of the few longevity protocols where HCMC IV-drip clinics are a genuine retail route rather than only a research-grade option: the Maple Healthcare clinic in District 2 and the IV Doctors operation in An Phu run NAD+ drips at roughly 3 to 4.5 million VND per session, with users describing the cleanest cognitive lift in the category over the following day or two.
+NAD+ is one of the few longevity protocols where HCMC IV-drip clinics are a genuine retail route rather than only a research-grade option: the Maple Healthcare clinic in District 2 and the IV Doctors operation in An Phu run NAD+ drips, with users describing the cleanest cognitive lift in the category over the following day or two.
 The clinically important detail is that the infusion is run slowly on purpose; pushing it fast is what produces the chest tightness and nausea people are not warned about.
-Home subcutaneous protocols and oral NMN from Thao Dien supplement retailers are the cheaper maintenance route over a year, but infusion rate, dose, and route are exactly what a clinician supervises, not something to improvise.
+Home subcutaneous protocols and oral NMN from Thao Dien supplement retailers are the routes people use outside a clinic (community practice, no trial), but infusion rate, dose, and route are exactly what a clinician supervises, not something to improvise.

 Sourcing in Vietnam

-NAD+ IV drips are available at HCMC wellness clinics including Maple Healthcare (District 2), IV Doctors (An Phu), and several District 1 longevity clinics at roughly 3 to 4.5 million VND per 500mg session.
-Injectable NAD+ for home protocols runs 1.5 to 2.5 million VND per 500mg vial through cold-chain importers.
-Oral NMN supplements are widely available at HCMC supplement retailers and on Lazada/Shopee at roughly 1.5 to 3 million VND per 60-capsule bottle (500mg).
-Not stocked at Long Châu or Pharmacity as a regulated product.
+NAD+ IV drips are available at HCMC wellness clinics including Maple Healthcare (District 2), IV Doctors (An Phu), and several District 1 longevity clinics.
+Injectable NAD+ for home protocols is sourced through cold-chain importers, and oral NMN supplements are widely available at HCMC supplement retailers and on Lazada/Shopee.
+None of that is a regulated pharmaceutical route: NAD+ is not stocked at Long Châu or Pharmacity as a registered product, and no approved label sets an established dose for it by any route.
 See the supplier list and COA guide before purchasing injectable forms.

 FAQ